brianvh/page_match/README.md

 On the surface, this example code and the documentation output is just fine.
 However the code is both hard to refactor and extremely verbose, with the HTML structure traversal code directly in the examples.
 In addition, the output lines that describe the examples are very generic.

-Using page_match we can create helper methods that wraps the matcher logic for our examples, gives us a way to refactor matchers into methods that we can re-use and provides for much better example descriptions:
+Using **page_match** we can create helper methods that wrap the matcher logic for our examples, gives us  methods that we can reuse and lets us construct much better example descriptions:

 ```ruby
 module MatchHelpers